stephanievanoverberghe/stephanievanoverberghe/README.md

 # Hi 👋, I'm Stéphanie Vanoverberghe

-<h2 align="center">A passionate frontend developer from France</h2>
+## I'm passionate about frontend, which I explore to the fullest.

-- 🌱 I’m currently learning **JavaScript with the Dyma training**
+I'm ***Stéphanie Vanoverberghe***.
+I live in France, precisely in Amiens.
+I love development and design.
-- 🌱 I'm completing the **“Application Developer Designer – JavaScriptReact Specialty” diploma with the Openclassrooms training center**
+- 🌱 Currently, I'm completing the "Application Developer Designer - JavaScript React specialty" diploma with the training organization Openclassrooms.

 - 📫 How to reach me **orangestreet@live.fr**